jamesfitton/cxr/README.md

 earthengine authenticate
 ```

 This will open a web browser and ask you to login into your GEE account.
-An authorisation code will be given, which you copy and paste back in the the Anaconda prompt.
+An authorisation code will be given, which you copy and paste back in the Anaconda prompt.

 This completes the installation.